 - Be careful not to include any roots with your Beech mushroom harvest (if accidentally included) because Beech tree roots are not digestible due to their high tannin content.
 For this reason, most mycologists suggest avoiding harvesting Beech mushrooms from Beech trees that have been recently cut.

-- Beech mushrooms can be cultivated by a method called "Sawdust Spawn."
+- They can be cultivated by a method called "Sawdust Spawn."
 For best results, beech mushrooms should be kept in a bin of sawdust and added to a Beech tree's root system for best results.
-Beech mushrooms are also commonly found growing on Beehive Chips, which are small slabs of Beep tree bark that have been inoculated with the mycelium of fungi.
+They are also commonly found growing on Beehive Chips, small slabs of Beep tree bark that have been inoculated with the mycelium of fungi.

-- Beech mushrooms pair well with beef, lamb, and venison.
+- It pairs well with beef, lamb, and venison.

-Beefsteak Mushrooms, tongue mushrooms, or Fistulina Hepatica, are a type of fungus that grows out of old Tree stumps.
+Beefsteak Mushrooms, tongue mushrooms, or Fistulina Hepatica grow out of old Tree stumps.
 Beefsteaks mushrooms look like they have been cut from the side of a tree.
-These unique mushrooms grow big and flat on their host trees, which can be best described as old stumps from dead oak trees.
+These unique mushrooms grow big and flat on their host trees, best described as old stumps from dead oak trees.

 - The Beefsteak mushroom is named for its resemblance to a slab of raw meat, particularly in coloration when it is young; this fades as the mushroom matures.
 They tend to vary in color depending on the color of the surrounding bark (normally grey or brown) but often become pinkish-red with maturity.
 Like other boletes, Beefsteaks typically have a spongy, porous underside.
 Beefsteak mushrooms belong to the Boletaceae family.